spl/bash-config/README.md

 Usage
 -----

-Create the appropriate links from $HOME to each of the files in this repository.
+Create the appropriate links in $HOME to each of these files:

  * `.bashrc`       - the primary configuration file
  * `.bash_logout`  - logout script
  * `.bash_profile` - loads `.bashrc`
  * `.inputrc`      - readline configuration file

+Create the appropriate links in $HOME/bin to each of these files:

+ * `grep`          - /usr/bin/grep with flags

 Create a `.bashrc.local` file for the machine-local configuration.